sparckles/starfyre/docs/debug.md

+# Debugger Setup

+### Introduction

-# This document is intended for developers who want to setup a debugger for this project in VS Code.
+This document is intended for developers who want to setup a debugger for this project in VS Code.

-## ⚙️ Follow the steps:
+### ⚙️ Follow The Steps:

 1. Open project
 2. Run